-Redundancy
+CMM Redundancy

-CMM software redundancy is one of the switch's most important fail over features.
-For CMM software redundancy, at least two fully-operational OmniSwitch 6800 Series switches must be linked together as a stack.
-In addition, the CMM software must be synchronized.
-(Refer to "Synchronizing the Primary and Secondary CMMs" on page 4-26 for more information.)
+CMM redundancy is one of the switch's most important fail over features.
+For CMM redundancy, two fully-operational CMM modules must be installed in the chassis at all times.
+In addition, the software on the two CMM modules must be synchronized.
+(Refer to "Synchronizing the Primary and Secondary CMMs" on page 4-21 for more information.)

-When two OmniSwitch 6800 Series switches are running in a stack, one switch has the primary role and one switch has the secondary role at any given time.
-(The primary and secondary roles are determined by the switch number indicated on the LED on the front panel; the lowest number switch becomes the primary switch in the stack.)
-The primary switch manages the current switch operations while the second-ary switch provides backup (also referred to as "fail over").
+When two CMMs are running in the switch, one CMM has the primary role and one CMM has the secondary role at any given time.
+The primary CMM manages the current switch operations while the secondary CMM provides backup (also referred to as "fail over").